 Getting a divorce is often difficult from both an emotional and a practical perspective.
 Many people may need to come to terms with the end of their marriage and, at the same time, worry about legal filings or court appearances.

-To obtain a divorce in Georgia, an individual must file a divorce petition claiming one of the statutory grounds for divorce set forth in Official Code of Georgia Annotated §19-5-3, a list which includes:
+To obtain a divorce in Fulton County, an individual must file a divorce petition claiming one of the statutory grounds for divorce in Georgia set forth in Official Code of Georgia Annotated §19-5-3, a list which includes:

 After an individual files this petition, their spouse may, if they wish, file a written demand for a detailed statement of the facts to explain the grounds upon which the petition is based, according to O.C.G.A. §19-5-5.
 In other words, the other spouse may request that the party filing the petition set forth the facts and reasons for claiming divorce.
 Such a request must be made before trial, as per O.C.G.A. §19-5-5.